philipptrenz/kfm-connector/README.md

 ## Setup

-Add your access token to `site/config/config.php`:
+Add the base url to your Kirby Fleet Manager instance as issuer to `site/config/config.php` (make sure to use a secure SSL connection):

 ```php
 <?php